bixbydevelopers/capsule-sample-shirt/README.md

 ## Managing Vocabulary and Out-of-Vocabulary Terms

-The vocab files help with NL recognition, especially in cases where an utterance is referring to multiple items, for
+The vocab files help with NL recognition, especially in cases where an utterance is referring to multiple items.
+For
 example:

 ```